capacitor-community/intune/website/docs/usage.md

 // Login page component
 const authInfo = await IntuneMAM.acquireToken({
   scopes: ['scope-1', 'scope-2'],
+  forcePrompt: false
 });

 await IntuneMAM.registerAndEnrollAccount({
   upn: authInfo.upn,
 });
 ```

+The `forcePrompt` option can be used to force the user to re-enter their login information.
+The default is `false`.

 The response from `acquireToken` and `acquireTokenSilent` will be of the form: